 A Guide To Choice Based Credit System

-The CBCS is a University Grants Commission (UGC) initiative and promotes the liberalisation of the current conventional higher education models.
-With a student-based approach to learning or acquiring higher education, the CNCS allows students or learners the flexibility to choose their course from a list of elective, core and soft skill courses.
+The CBCS is a University Grants Commission (UGC) initiative and promotes the liberalization of the current conventional higher education models.
+With a student-based approach to learning or acquiring higher education, the CNCS allows students or learners the flexibility to choose their course from a list of elective, core, and soft skill courses.

 A credit system for higher education measures different parameters like –

 UGC has categorized the groups as

 - Core Course – Core courses are there every semester and students have to compulsorily study the core or the main subject to meet the requirement of the program of that particular discipline.